2022 Plant Talk 6: Temperate Wild Food Plants

 Perry like Banks recorded Cherokee names for plants.
 However, these names often seem to vary greatly both in actual use amongst the tribe and in visual representation.
 Perry confirms that the main seasons of wild plant use were during times when agricultural productivity was low i.e. winter into early spring.
 She states that wild plant food use remained ingrained with the Cherokee despite introduction of European foodways and new agricultural methods.
 Native Americans are said to have used more wild plants than both blacks and whites.

 It is important to remember that Cherokees are still very much alive and inhabiting mainly now two locales rather than one central homeland and at least to some degree continue to carry out their traditions of old.
-Putting all reference to them in the past tense is in essence to portray them as extinct and thereby in a certain way enacting a symbolically secondary genocide. i have steadily been trying to move my word choice away from the typical practice of only framing their knowledge historically when teaching but as i said before this paper came primarily from a history class so there you go.
+Putting all reference to them in the past tense is in essence to portray them as extinct and thereby in a certain way enacting a secondary genocide symbolically. i have steadily been trying to move my word choice away from the typical practice of only framing indigenous knowledge historically when teaching, but as i said before this paper came primarily from a history class so there you go.
 Here’s an interesting article from the Asheville Citizen Times about the Cherokee efforts to reclaim landmarks of the area.
-Yaupon Holly (Ilex vomitoria) is a plant I have heard was brought from the coast to the mountains by eastern tribes and is now seeing a resurgence as documented by the BBC.
+Yaupon Holly (Ilex vomitoria) is a plant i have heard was brought from the coast to the mountains by eastern tribes and is now seeing a growth in interest as documented by the BBC.